Derpy God (2022, Dull Dude Limited)

 After graduating university, I answered a job ad for a graduate training programme at television producer TwoFour.
 Somehow I got the job, and started on a pretty strange year helping to make "factual entertainment" programmes for the BBC, Channel 4, and Discovery.
 One of my own show ideas "The Estate We're In" was even commissioned by the BBC and ran for two seasons.
 Although I pretty quickly returned to my true calling in games, I've dabbled in video work, including directing and editing some daft online viral videos (remember those!?) while at Bloc.

 Specialmoves were kind enough to give me my first job in the industry, a year-long industrial placement which included making some of my first Flash and Shockwave games.
 I learnt a lot about programming, and a bit about myself.
 The stand-out was the amazing The Osbournes game, based on MTV's reality show, where my job was to turn Oscar Wright's pencil-and-paper character designs into coloured and shaded Flash animations.
 Definitely one of those inspiring, "let's throw everything at it" projects, worthy of the awards it picked up.

 MediaLab Arts BSc (1999-2003)

 I graduated First Class with Honours from Plymouth University's outstanding MediaLab Arts BSc (now known as Digital Media Design), after an inspiring four years experimenting with game design, filmmaking, generative art, and interaction design.
-After almost a decade away, I returned to help out as a part-time Associate Lecturer from 2011-2014.
+After almost a decade away, I returned to help out as a part-time lecturer from 2011-2014 and again from 2018-2020.